PhilMele/M1Project/README.md

 Each of this potential users will have different goals, which is why they will be prompted, as the index page to identify the purpose of their visit.

-Public Sector Organisations: these organisations are varied.
+**Public Sector Organisations**: these organisations are varied.
 Currently we are reciving interest from tourism boards and public transport (Transport for Wales).
 Their goals browsing through this website will be to understand the benefits of our product and find a way to get in touch.

-Managers and Owners of Local Independent Shops: Typical customers are independent food, drinks and coffee shops.
+**Managers and Owners of Local Independent Shops**: Typical customers are independent food, drinks and coffee shops.
 Just like Public Sector Organisation, the goal of these users will be to understand the benefits of the product and find a way to get in touch with us.
 However, some of the benefits will be different from Public Sector Organisations, which is why the two will be seperated.

-People (Users): these are users of the platform for whom the platform is free to access.
+**People (Users)**: these are users of the platform for whom the platform is free to access.
 Therefore, their goal visiting this website will simply to be redirected to the actual platform.

 #### 1.1.2 Site Owner Goals <a name="site-owner-goals"></a>
 As the site owner, our goal is to convert prospects into lead.